flutter/website/src/testing/native-debugging.md

 #### VS Code Flutter debugging toolbar

-The toolbar allows you to debug as any debugger.
+The toolbar allows you to debug using any debugger.
-You can step in, out, and over Dart statements, hot reload or resume the app.
+You can step in, out, and over Dart statements, hot reload, or resume the app.

 ![Flutter debugger toolbar in VS Code](/assets/images/docs/testing/debugging/vscode-ui/screens/debug-toolbar.png)